Shreemanarjun/printing_ffi/README.md

 - **Track Print Job Status** 📊: Submit a print job and receive a stream of status updates, from submission to completion.
 - **PDF Printing** 📄: Print PDF files directly to a specified printer.
 On Windows, this uses a bundled version of the `pdfium` library for robust, self-contained rendering.
 - **Collate Support** 📚: Control how multiple copies are arranged when printing.
 Choose between collated (complete copies together) or non-collated (all copies of each page together) printing.
+- **System Print Dialog**: Open the native OS print dialog for any file type, giving users a familiar printing experience.
 - **Duplex Printing** 📖: Support for double-sided printing with three modes: single-sided, duplex long edge (book-style), and duplex short edge (notepad-style).
 - **Get Printer Capabilities (Windows)** 🖨️: Fetch supported paper sizes, paper sources (trays/bins), and resolutions for a given printer on Windows.
 - **Advanced Print Settings (Windows)** 🔧: Control paper size, source, orientation, duplex mode, and collate mode for individual print jobs.